 The Decumulation Journey

 A key feature of our analysis is the use of withdrawal rates as a metric for comparing investment alternatives.
 We next examine the different phases of an investing journey starting with decumulation.
 Across the thirteen countries we use the Perfect Withdrawal Rate (PWR) approach described by Suarez et al (2015) and Clare et al (2017) to determine the relative merits of the three portfolios described previously.
 PWRs are the historical withdrawal rates possible if one decumulates from a real pot of wealth to leave a bequest of zero over a predefined time period of a certain number of years; in our example below this is 20 years.
+(The construction of the PWR and PCR are explained in the Appendix).
 Although many studies use a decumulation period of 30 years, as in Bengen (1994), a more realistic choice for a 65-year old UK male is 20 years (Office for National Statistics, 2025) and this has the additional important attribute of expanding the sample of retirement periods as much as possible.

 Table 4 reports summary statistics for 20-year PWR values for the various markets for the period 1926-2020, with the last period starting in 2000.
 As one would expect based on Table 1, stocks have the highest average withdrawal rates whether the mean or median is used.
 Typically, these are around half a percent higher than for a 60-40 portfolio or other portfolio shares and over two percent greater than bonds only.
 Also, we note the very large variation between countries’ maximum and minimum values for withdrawal rates.
 The 100% stock portfolio for Portugal has the lowest minimum withdrawal rate over the whole period of 1.21%, while Denmark’s lowest is over 7%.
 Similarly, the maximum values are also highly variable with Italy experiencing one period of 29.11% yet Switzerland only 13.71%.
 The 100% bond portfolios were similarly very variable though not as extreme as the 100% stock portfolios.